 The foundation of my BETA project was created by searching through all of the archived auctions and pictures.
 They have also graciously approved the use of their pictures for reference on this site, and I am very thankful to Mr. Kruger for his permission.

-Gordon, the mind behind the "Spirit of Islay" website, has provided a great deal of information in the last year during my "research".
+Gordon Homer, who previously maintained the "Spirit of Islay" website, provided a great deal of information in the beginning of my "research".
 Such as:

 - Almost all of the Committee Bottle details prior to the Corryvreckan.